jgdd11/Summer-Home-Recommender/README.md

 - **Property Database**: Properties which may be recommended will be saved in JSON file, our management system parses them as a list of `Property` objects, or a DataFrame.
 - **User Requirements**: Users are needed to specify location, group size, travel dates, budget, features, environment, and tags.
 - **Filtering**:
   - Location, availability, and capacity are hard requirements.
-If a property does not match those two conditions, it will not be recommended.
+If a property does not match these three conditions, it will not be recommended.
   - We will calculate a score based on the weights defined by users for the remaining factors, includes:
     - Budget compatibility
     - Environmental match